-All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.
+All awards are subject to the availability of appropriated funds and to any modifications or additional

 Types of Awards

 NIJ expects to make awards under this solicitation as grants.
 See the "Administrative, National Policy, and Other Legal Requirements" section of the OJP Grant Application Resource Guide for a brief discussion of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants (and cooperative agreements).